-The Tradeoffs and Pitfalls of Exclusivity with Buyers
+The Tradeoffs and Pitfalls of Exclusivity with Buyers and Investors

 - Why buyers insist upon exclusivity and the real reason they want it